MicrosoftLearning/mslearn-fabric.pt-br/Instructions/Labs/17-enforce-model-security.md

 ---
 lab:
   title: Impor a segurança do modelo semântico
-  module: Design and build tabular models
+  module: Enforce semantic model security
 ---

 # Impor a segurança do modelo semântico